This country-specific Q&A provides an overview of Private Client laws and regulations applicable in British Virgin Islands.

 BVI law trusts are generally exempt from taxation.
 However, the exemption does not apply to distributions to beneficiaries who are resident in the BVI or to BVI trusts which own land or carry on business in the BVI.
 As the BVI is zero-rated for income tax and does not have any other applicable taxes, this provision has no practical implication at present.

-A nominal trust duty of USD200 is payable on the establishment of a new trust.
+A nominal trust duty is payable on the establishment of a new trust.

 Are foreign trusts, private foundations, etc recognised?